aosabook/500lines/pedometer/chapter.md

 Our final action, create, is an HTTP POST called when a user submits the form in the trials view.
 The action sets a @trial instance variable to a new Trial record, created by passing in values from the params hash.
 It then sets @match_filtered_data, and renders the trial view.
 If an error occurs in the creation process, the trials view is rendered, with the an error parameter passed in.

 ## Summary

+TODO

+## Extensions
+  * The concepts behind our basic pedometer can be extended and directly applied as mobile applications analyzing data in real-time.
+  * Data has been collected from an iPhone in two formats, and is being analyzed by our web application in Ruby.
+* Error detection can be enhanced
+  * Currently we're not counting steps that are too close together.
+  * One enhancement would be to discount any steps if there are too many false steps.
+  * TODO: More error detection suggestions.
+* Many ways to analyze data to count steps
+  * There are many methods present to analyze movement data and count steps.
+Some are more accurate than others in specific instances, for example, day-to-day tracking vs. step counting during a jog.
+  * This is just one of many ways.

 TODO: Wrap it up, and conclusion.